THE IMPORTANCE OF PRE-PLANNING A FUNERAL OR CREMATION SERVICE

 Setting up a Pre-need Plan with a Funeral Home

 Licensed funeral homes all offer pre-arrangement services.
 Trained pre-arrangement professionals can guide you through the pre-arrangement contract and ensure you have put together a plan that covers all your needs.
-Funds that are paid to a funeral home for a pre-need contract are all put into a funeral trust to ensure your money is protected.
+Funds paid to a funeral home for a pre-need contract are all put into a funeral trust to protect your money.

-However, you should note that trust funds require maintenance and management, and you will be paying some contribution to your fund administration.
-There always remains a risk that a fund could perform badly, and money could be lost.
+However, you should note that trust funds require maintenance and management, and you will make some contributions to your fund administration.
+There always remains a risk that a fund could perform badly and money could be lost.

 Taking out Final Expense Insurance or Life Insurance